 Hoopla or Hoop-la is a game we're sure you'll recognise from fair-grounds and school fetes.
 The object of the game is to throw a hoop over some kind of prize that's conveniently propped up on a small target pedestal or block.

-We have made available a Hoop-la starter set of 12 hoops and 6 bases but individual hoops, blocks and posts are also available to supplement the basic set, if you wish.
+Hand-made in Britain, we have made available a Hoop-la starter set of 12 hoops and 6 bases but individual hoops, blocks and posts are also available to supplement the basic Hoopla set, if you wish.

-Unlike other hoopla sets we've seen, ours are designed with posts so that you have something to tie or prop up your prizes against.
-Without posts, the prizes move around and fall over and the game doesn't work well at all...
+Unlike other sets we've seen, our Hoop la set is designed with posts so that you have something to tie or prop up your prizes against.
+Without posts, the prizes move around and fall over and the game doesn't work so well...

-The Hoopla blocks and posts are sent unassembled and will need a quick tap with a hammer to slot them home.
+The blocks and posts in the set are sent unassembled and will need a quick tap with a hammer to slot them home.
 Cuddly toys are not included.

 Hoopla block and post (suitable for 25cm hoops)